captainzero93/security_harden_linux/README.md

 -Audit Configuration

-Installs and configures the audit system
+Installs and configures the audit system.
 Sets up rules to monitor changes to user and group files

 -Filesystem Security